Non-reductive automorphism groups, the Loewy filtration and K-stability: Preliminaries on K-polystability

 \begin{definition} Given a filtration $\scF$, define corresponding functions

 We call $w(k)$ the \emph{weight function} and $d(k)$ the \emph{trace squared} function.
-We say that a filtration is \emph{polynomial} if $w(k)$ and $d(k)$ are polynomials of degree $n+1$ and $n+2$ respectively, where $n$ is the dimension of $X$. \end{definition}
+Let $n$ be the dimension of $X$.
+We say that a filtration is \emph{polynomial} if $w(k)$ and $d(k)$ are polynomials of degree $n+1$ and $n+2$ respectively, for sufficiently large $k$. \end{definition}

-Another invariant, which is associated just to the pair $(X,L)$ and is independent of the filtration is the \emph{Hilbert function}
+Another invariant, which is associated just to the pair $(X,L)$ and is independent of the filtration, is the \emph{Hilbert function}

 For $k$ sufficiently large this is always a polynomial of degree $n$.

 Let $\scF$ be a polynomial filtration.
 Expand the associated Hilbert, weight and trace squared polynomials of $\scF$ respectively as